naeglinghaff/ticketing-app/README.md

 ### Design decisions

-This repo represents the backend API for the application.
+This repository represents the backend API for the application.

 This API will rely on the inbuilt cache management of Rails to handle updating the data.